 - Bank PO vs IT Jobs – Work Life Balance

 Usually, government jobs demand officers to report six days a week at the workplace which leaves 2 full weekends for family responsibilities to be fulfilled.
 In this particular point, IT jobs score a point as most, if not all, organizations offer 5-days working with weekends off.

 - Bank PO vs IT Jobs – Career Growth

 It has to be said that Information Technology provides greater prospects for salaries.
 As elaborated in the previous section, IT is always changing and mutual software and infrastructural needs between organizations have created a perfect environment for online education to allow individuals to learn at will.
 The better and more advanced your skill sets, the greater the earning potential you carry.
 As a result of this, IT professionals move from one company to another in search of recognition and acknowledgement of their talent.

-But the same cannot be said for a Probationary Officer, especially in a public sector bank.
+But the same cannot be said for a Probationary Officer who works in a bank, especially public.
 It happens rarely, if at all, that an individual leaves his/her government job.
 People enter such a profession having resorted to the fact that income growth would be limited.
 In addition to this, they’ll be a long-standing employee with a single institution.
 Their primary aim is stability.
 An IT professional starting his/her career at the same time as a Bank PO can earn exponentially better than them.
 Private banking employees could still, compete to some extent in terms of salaries by changing banks, but not the people employed in a government bank.
 Hence, for faster career growth IT careers stand out as the better choice.